 A second federal court in New York also declined to follow the Ninth Circuit's server test in July 2021.
 Nicklen v.
 Sinclair Broadcast Group, Inc, like Goldman, involved a news media defendant embedding a link to copyrighted material that had been posted on social media.
-62 The plaintiff, a filmmaker, had posted a video of an emaciated polar bear in the Canadian Arctic to his Instagram and Facebook pages.
+[74] The plaintiff, a filmmaker, had posted a video of an emaciated polar bear in the Canadian Arctic to his Instagram and Facebook pages.
 The video went viral and the defendant, Sinclair, published an article about the video going viral.
 The article contained an embedded link with HTML code that directed users to the video on Instagram or Facebook.
 Sinclair encouraged the court to follow the server test, but the court declined to do so, finding the test to be contrary to both the text and the legislative history of the Copyright Act by collapsing the display right into the reproduction right.

-Most recently, a federal court in California reached the opposite conclusion from the Goldman and Nicklen courts on whether embedded links violate the exclusive right of public display.
+Federal courts in California, however, have reached the opposite conclusion from the Goldman and Nicklen courts on whether embedded links violate the exclusive right of public display and continue to embrace the server test.
 In Hunley v.
-Instagram, LLC, the court rejected the plaintiff's attempt to hold Instagram secondarily liable for copyright infringement for enabling third-party websites to embed links to photographs posted by the plaintiff on her Instagram page.
-The court declined the plaintiff's invitation to treat the server test as limited to the particular facts presented in Perfect 10 and rejected her reliance on Nicklen.
-Because the third-party websites were not directly liable for infringement, Instagram could not be secondarily liable.
-The court noted that the plaintiff was 'free to present' her argument that the server test misinterprets the Copyright Act to the Ninth Circuit or the US Supreme Court on appeal, but, as a lower court within the Ninth Circuit, it was 'not free to artificially narrow or overrule binding precedent'.
+Instagram, LLC, the district court rejected the plaintiff's attempt to hold Instagram secondarily liable for copyright infringement for enabling third-party websites to embed links to photographs posted by the plaintiff on her Instagram page.
+The district court concluded it had to reach that decision because it (unlike the New York courts in Goldman and Nicklen) was bound by the Ninth Circuit's decision in Perfect 10.
+On appeal, the Ninth Circuit affirmed both the lower court decision and its embrace of Perfect 10 and the server test.
+The appellate court declined to limit the holding of Perfect 10 to the factual context of search engines, and it rejected Hunley's contentions that the text of the Copyright Act and policy considerations warranted a different outcome in this setting.